<<approach, stance, thoughts>>

 Attitudes are formed out of a combination of thoughts and feelings.
 We have opinions about, or a mental position towards something, and feelings about the issue, forming our frame of mind or mood.
 Our state of being depends on what we consider is going well, what is going badly and how we are doing.
 Attitudes are so powerful that they will make or break us, cripple us or give us the impetus to overcome.
 They are either positive and life-giving, being a catalyst for growth, change and accomplishment or negative, counterproductive, and life-depleting even to the extent of giving up the will to live.
 Which ones dominate in your life?

 When a man is gloomy, everything seems to go wrong; when he is cheerful, everything seems to go right!
 (Prov 15:15).
 This reinforces the virtue of having a positive mental attitude so look on the bright side of life accentuating the good and positive and show it on your face!
-We would do well to follow the recommendations: “Fill your mind with good thoughts...Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus” (Phil 4:8; 1 Thes 5:16-18).
+As "A cheerful heart does good like medicine" we would do well to follow the recommendations: “Fill your mind with good thoughts...Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus” (Prov 17:22; Phil 4:8; 1 Thes 5:16-18).

 Complaining and other negative attitudes will erode our faith and cause us to become bitter and resentful towards others and God, leading to rebellion.
 Holding on to wrong and negative attitudes will inhibit spiritual life.
 Don’t conform to the world’s standards but to God’s, filling your minds with what is good and lovely, then the actions that result will reflect God’s nature in us.
 Bad and frustrating things will happen to us, over which we have no influence, but we need to keep a right attitude.
 So, when everything seems to go wrong, keep your eyes on God, confident of His love for you because He is in control and, if you are yielded to Him, the present trials are bringing about His purposes, working everything out for your best (Rom 8:28,29).
 There are basically only two attitudes we can have towards life in general – contentment or resentment.